 Reading Time: 3 minutes

 What comes to mind when faced with the notion of ‘seeing’ into the future?

-Without knowing it, you may have already been exposed to the results of predictive analytics; online shopping recommendations based on previous purchases, suggested films to watch next and the adaptive language capabilities of a smartphone are all examples of real-life machine learning that has led to analytical outcomes.
+Without knowing it, you may have already been exposed to the results of predictive analytics; online shopping recommendations based on marketing campaigns driven by previous purchases, suggested films to watch next and the adaptive language capabilities of a smartphone are all examples of real time real-life predictive modelling and machine learning that has led to analytical data outcomes.
 The more you interact with a service, the more it can tailor itself to a specific need.
 In short: the more data the better.

 Arguably, one of the most important aspects of data analysis is hinged upon the discovery of trends to gleam further insight.
 Nevertheless, there is traditionally a final step that has the high chance of skewing or missing key results – the involvement of a fallible human being.

 With machine learning, extracting the intricate links can be established without intervention.
 This is especially important in the analysis of big data, where huge amounts of data can be systematically matched and sorted according to a set algorithm.
-While the algorithm itself is designed by an analyst, its application is the sole responsibility of the computing program that will be pouring over the data.
+While the algorithm itself is designed by an analyst, its application is the sole responsibility of the computing program that will be pouring over the data sets available.